oracle/weblogic-kubernetes-operator/documentation/site/content/introduction/platforms/environments.md

 any other Oracle Cloud Infrastructure "Authorized Cloud Environments" as described in the [Overview](#overview).

-WebLogic Kubernetes Operator is certified for use on OKE with Kubernetes 1.25.0+, 1.26.2+, and 1.27.2+.

 #### Oracle Cloud Native Environment

 [Oracle Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
 Based on Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.